agentmorris/ipython-cell-executor/README.md

 When at a PDB prompt:
 1. Only use `Ctrl+Shift+Enter` with selections
-2. The file-based `Ctrl+Alt+Enter` cell execution won't work in the debugger
+2. The cell execution won't work in the debugger

 ## Known Issues